vinc/moros/doc/filesystem.md

 ### Setup in diskless console

-During boot MOROS will detect the hard drives present on the ATA buses, then check the presence of a filesystem on those hard drives.
+During boot MOROS will detect any hard drives present on the ATA buses, then look for a filesystem on those hard drives.
 If no filesystem is found, MOROS will open a console in diskless mode to allow the user to create one with the `disk format` command:

     disk format /dev/ata/0/0

-This command will write a magic string in the first superblock, mount the filesystem, and allocate the root directory.
+This command will format the first disk on the first ATA bus by writing a magic string in a superblock, mounting the filesystem, and allocating the root directory.

-The next step during setup is to create a directory structure and a boot script at `/ini/boot.sh` that MOROS will need to finish booting.
-The following command will automate that:
+The next step during setup is to create the directory structure:

-    install
+    write /bin/           # Binaries
+    write /dev/           # Devices
+    write /ini/           # Initialisation files
+    write /lib/           # Libraries
+    write /net/           # Network
+    write /src/           # Sources
+    write /tmp/           # Temporary files
+    write /usr/           # User directories
+    write /var/           # Variable files

+Then the following should be added to the boot script with the command `edit /ini/boot.sh` to allow MOROS to finish booting:

+    user login
+    shell

-Finally a user required to log in can be created with the following command:
+Finally a user can be created with the following command:

-    user add
+    user create

+All of this can be made more easily by running the `install` command instead.
+This installer  will also add additional files contained in the `dsk` repository of the source code, like a nice login banner :)

 ## Data Structures